 Do I qualify for Bariatric Surgery?

-Most insurances now provide bariatric surgical coverage.
+Most major insurances now provide bariatric surgical coverage.
 To qualify, your BMI must be over 40 or over 35 if you also have obesity-related medical problems.
 These problems include high blood pressure, diabetes, high cholesterol, sleep apnea and many others.

 What should my BMI be?